ArtZenuni/ArtZenuni/README.md

 - Currently working on a **Quran and Tafsir section** using backend development.

 ### **UTeachMi** (Junior Web Developer)
-- Assisted in migrating the company’s website to React.
+- Assisting in migrating the company’s website to React.
 - Taught **tech and coding lessons** in primary schools.

 ---